qri-io/website/content/docs/reference/starlib.md

 <a id="find"></a>
 #### find
-  `selection.find(selector)` - Find gets the descendants of each element in the current set of matched elements, filtered by a given selector string.
+  `selection.find(selector)` - gets the descendants of each element in the current set of matched elements, filtered by a given `selector` string.
 It returns a new Selection containing these matched elements.

 ```python
 load("html.sky", "html")